Ancient India: From Indus Valley to Rise of Buddhism

 Week 9: The Rise of Protestant Religions: Siddhartha's journey into the 'Buddha' (c.
 500 BCE)

-Week 10: From Indus Valley to Buddhism: Lasting impact on South Asia's Art, Architecture and Culture
+Week 10: From Indus Valley to Buddhism: Lasting Impact on South Asia's Art, Architecture and Culture

-Digital Certification
+Certification

-To complete the course and receive a certificate, you will be required to attend and participate in at least 80% of the live sessions on the course and pass your final assignment.
+All students who pass their final assignment, whether registered for credit or not, will be eligible for a digital Certificate of Completion.
 Upon successful completion, you will receive a link to download a University of Oxford digital certificate.
 Information on how to access this digital certificate will be emailed to you after the end of the course.
 The certificate will show your name, the course title and the dates of the course you attended.
 You will be able to download your certificate or share it on social media if you choose to do so.

 Fees